-- 6. The SPT will prepare and maintain a comprehensive pipeline of recurrent contracts and planned new contracts. - a.
-Procurement pipelines must look ahead a minimum of 18 months to support procurement resourcing and bidder planning as well as service preparation and planning. - b.
-The SPT are responsible for publishing the Council's pipeline in the public domain.
-This includes the Council's planned procurements and commercial activity, looking forward at least 18 months and up to five years ahead.
+- 6. PCM will prepare and maintain the Council's organisational pipeline of recurrent contracts and planned new contracts. - a.
+The pipeline must look ahead a minimum of 18 months to support procurement resourcing and bidder planning as well as service preparation and planning.
+Estimated contract values must be shared with PCM.